sidusnare/sada/README.md

 All modes of operation are selected by how many arguments you provide the script

-* No arguments - List domains
+* No arguments - List buckets
   * Example: sada
-  * This lists the key/value domains available
+  * This lists the key/value buckets available
   * In this version, it ammounts to a ls in $HOME/usr/var/sada

 * One argument - List keys
   * Example: sada phone_numbers
-  * This will be matched to a domain and list all the keys in that domain
+  * This will be matched to a bucket and list all the keys in that bucket
   * Would be similar to ls $HOME/usr/var/sada/phone_numbers/

 * Two arguments - Read key
   * Example: sada phone_numbers bob
   * This will read the current value for that key
   * If the key is non-existant, it will give you a blank value
   * Output format is similar to input format

 * Three arguments - Write key
   * Example: sada phone_numbers bob 1-900-876-5309
   * This will set the key bob to 1-900-876-5309